About this page

 Setting the scene

 Having worked out a passage plan, checked all the relevant pilotage information such as rise of tide at your destination and ETA, all then depends on the weather.
 For many yachtsmen that is when the uncertainties really creep in.
 Why do they use words like "perhaps" and "locally".
 What does West becoming North really mean?
 When will it become North?
-Even as a former UK Met Office senior forecaster I still find the uncertainties and apparent prevarication in weather forecasts to be frustrating.
+Even as a now long-retired UK Met Office senior forecaster I still find the uncertainties and apparent prevarication in weather forecasts to be frustrating.
 Why is it like this and is it really getting better?

 Man has tried to predict the weather ever since he began to depend on agriculture and fishing for his livelihood.
 It may seem surprising that a science as old as astronomy and medicine can be so uncertain.
 I will try to show how meteorology has developed and why there is still much to be done.
 Weather forecasting has progressed through three phases - single observer forecasting, the synoptic approach and the current application of computers.
 The three phases overlap and each still has its place in the overall scheme.